paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 The date of enactment of this paragraph, referred to in subsec. (l)(13)(A)–(C), and the date of the enactment of this clause, referred to in subsec. (l)(13)(D)(iii)(III), is the date of the enactment of Pub.
 L. 116–91, which was approved Dec.
 19, 2019.

 The Inspector General Act of 1978, referred to in subsec. (l)(13)(D)(i)(II), is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 4 (§ 401 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(b), 7, Dec.
+27, 2022, 136 Stat.
+4206, 4361.
+For disposition of sections of the Act into chapter 4 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 The date of enactment of the COVID-related Tax Relief Act of 2020, referred to in subsec. (l)(13)(D)(vi), means the date of enactment of subtitle B (§ 271 et seq.) of title II of div.
 N of Pub.
 L. 116–260, which was approved Dec.
 27, 2020.